sugi-juku/get-tension/README.md

 Python module PyAudio says "Microsoft Visual C++ 14.0 is required.", then install Microsoft C++ Build Tools from https://visualstudio.microsoft.com/ .
 When you install, put a check ```C++ Build Tools``` and in detail put a check ```MSVC v140``` .

+Then install python modules.
+Double click ```install_python_modules_win.bat``` .

 NOTE: Normal PyAudio can\'t install, then install PyAudio for win from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio .
 If you use Python 3.8 on win_amd64, select PyAudio‑0.2.11‑cp38‑cp38‑win_amd64.whl .
-This includes this file.
+This includes this file, you don\'t have to download it.

-Then install python modules.
-Double click ```install_python_modules_win.bat``` .

 ### Ubuntu